sal55/langs/pclang/pcl_opcodes.md

 * PCL source is case-sensitive (this is unique among my languages)
 * It had been hoped that it had zero reserved words (allowing opcodes and types to be used as identifiers), but to allow more user-friendly optional types, the dozen or so type names are reserved (I may have to rename `mem`)
 * Line comments are introduced with `!` or `;`
+* There are no scopes; all names have program-wide scope except those starting with ".":
+* Identifiers can have embedded ".", but a leading "." allows more readable local names.
+So `.x` in function `F` means the same as `F.x`, and `.x` can be reused in other functions.

 ### PCL Instruction List